pkafei/uport-project.github.io/README.md

 Check out the repository and from the root of the project:

 1. `npm install`
-1. Edit repos.json to list markdown sources
+1. Edit `repos.json` to list markdown sources
+1. Edit `gulp/copy.js` to copy the desired folders from your remote repo to the `/content/public` folder
 1. `npm run setup`
 1. `npm run dev`